 In Thailand, the venom of the Stinging Nettle Caterpillar Parasa lepida was investigated, which can be accessed at the same link as the picture above.
 The researchers found 168 toxin genes and also 21 novel genes, which were similar to neurotoxins in scorpions and tarantulas.
 This paper further explains that Parasa lepida is one of the most harmful caterpillars to humans in Thailand, causing intense pain, burning, itching sensations, and severe dermatitis.

 However, little is known about toxins from other genera of Limacodidae, e.g., Acharia, Adoneta, Darna, Euclea, Isa, Thosea, Phobetron, and Sibine.
-Therefore, the toxic effect of the venom of our specimen can’t be answered correctly at this time.
+Therefore, the toxic effect of our specimen’s venom can’t be answered correctly at this time.

 Envenomation process